bboydreamer/lean0nme.github.io/README.md

-# Olive Website
+# Lean On Me Website

-This is the Olive website.
+This is the Lean On Me website.
 It's built on Jekyll.

 # Building the website

 Bulid the website by running the following command

-	jekyll serve --watch
+	$ jekyll serve --watch

+    OR

+    $ bundle install
+    $ bundle exec jekyll serve